microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-unfollow.md

 ## Response body

 * If the request is successful, this method returns a `204` status code with no content.
-* If an error occured while executing the request, this method returns a `207` status code and the response body will have the [error](../../../concepts/errors.md) object and siteId.
+* If an error occured while unfollowing any of the specified sites, this method returns a `207` status code and the response body will contain an array of entries containing [error](/graph/errors) objects and siteIds indicating which sites unable to be unfollowed.

 ## Example

 The following example shows how to unfollow multiple sites.

+### Request

 <!-- { "blockType": "request", "name": "unfollow-site", "scopes": "sites.readwrite.all" } -->